Welcome to the homepage for the Portsmouth Environmental Monitoring program.

 Community Information Sessions

-The Department of Energy hosted two community meetings in early August to present details on the sampling and analysis methods and results and answer questions regarding the Zahn's Corner Middle School sampling event.
+The Department of Energy hosted two community meetings in August 2019 to present details on the sampling and analysis methods and results and answer questions regarding the Zahn's Corner Middle School sampling event.

-Those interested in receiving additional information may sign up below to receive periodic updates.
+Those interested in receiving additional information may sign up below to receive updates.